Bus bunching: Description

 A bus that is running slightly late will, in addition to its normal load, pick up passengers who would have taken the next bus if the first bus had not been late.
 These extra passengers delay the first bus even further.
 In contrast, the bus behind the late bus has a lighter passenger load than it otherwise would have had and may therefore run ahead of schedule.
-The classical theory causal model for irregular intervals is based on the observation that a late bus tends to get later and later as it completes its run, while the bus following it tends to get earlier and earlier.
+The classical causal model for irregular intervals is based on the observation that a late bus tends to get later and later as it completes its run, while the bus following it tends to get earlier and earlier.

 Eventually, both buses form a pair, one right after the other, and the service deteriorates as the headway degrades from its nominal value.
 The buses that are stuck together are called a bus bunch or banana bus and may also involve more than two buses.
 The effect is often theorised to be the primary cause of reliability problems on bus and metro systems.
 Simulation studies have successfully demonstrated the extent of possible factors influencing bus bunching, and they may also be used to understand the impact of actions taken to overcome negative effects of bunching.

 Clumping can be caused by random heavy usage of any particular vehicle, which results in it falling behind schedule.
 The leading vehicle eventually lapses towards the time slot of a later scheduled vehicle.
 Sometimes, the later scheduled vehicle gets ahead of its own timetable, and both vehicles meet between their scheduled times.
-Sometimes, one scheduled vehicle may pass another.
+One scheduled vehicle will most likely pass another in this case.

 Clumping can be prevented or reduced as follows: